 Harriet B. Stowe

-*The birth of Harriet Beecher Stowe in 1811 is marked on this date.
+*The birth of writer and abolitionist Harriet Beecher Stowe in 1811 is marked on this date.

 While in Cincinnati with her family, she taught at her sister Catherine's school and wrote for the Western Monthly Magazine.
 Her marriage in 1836 ended her literary pursuits, as she became a simple housewife married to a clergyman.
 Yet she would see the horrors day in and day out of slaves trying to make it to free land and the slave owners trying to stop them.
 Her husband encouraged her to write, and when the Fugitive Slave Law passed, Stowe's sister sent her a letter saying how she wished she had the writing skills like her so she can change the nation on how it feels about slavery.

 In 1852, Stowe took up this challenge, and her abolitionist sentiments became the subject of Uncle Tom's Cabin or Life Among the Lowly.
 This book was about a hard-working slave named Uncle Tom and how his owner mistreated him.
 This book told the truth behind slavery.
 It sold 300,000 copies in its first year.
 It also had a long-lasting effect on many people.
 The southerners were not too pleased with this book, however.
 They said it had false accusations about the south and slavery in general.

 The success of the book was astounding and for nearly thirty years Harriet Beecher Stowe wrote a book a year.
 She died in 1896.

 The Encyclopedia Britannica, Fifteenth Edition.